The Jerusalem Post

 The Jerusalem Post visited a new, secluded IDF outpost dubbed "Israela," built to prevent any future potential invasion from the Gaza Strip.

-Jerusalem Post IDF correspondent Yonah Jeremy Bob visits IDF base in the Northern Gaza strip
+Jerusalem Post military correspondent Yonah Jeremy Bob visits IDF base in the northern Gaza Strip; illustrative.

 The US pro-Israel activist who shot an attacker and faces jail time over it - interview